jwds1978/jwds1978.github.io/_posts/2017-04-24-hilariously-terrible-stock-photos-miss-the-mark-portraying-real-troops.md

     he's wearing &#8212; without his pants tucked-in &#8212; are nowhere close to military issue.&nbsp; Then, there's his actual fatigues.&nbsp; All of that gear strapped to him might be nice for carrying lots and lots of stuff, but it's mismatched and out of place &#8212; overdone, and just plain wrong.&nbsp;
-    No name and/or service insignias are visible.&nbsp; To top it off, there's the headset &#8212; from his other job as a telemarketer &#8212; that he'd forgotten to remove.&nbsp; The finger on the trigger's a nice way to shoot someone's foot off too.
+    No name and/or service insignias are visible.&nbsp; To top it off, there's the headset &#8212; from his other job as a telemarketer &#8212; that he'd forgotten to remove.&nbsp; The finger on the trigger's a nice way to shoot someone's foot off too.<br />
+    &nbsp;
   </li>
   <li>
     <span style="font-weight: bolder;">Gung-Ho</span><br />